Video Duration: 3 minutes 15 seconds

 Increases in coverage more than two times the base policy face amount up to the current maximum Servicemembers' Group Life Insurance (SGLI) amount depends on your health and is subject to underwriting approval.

 Military Protection Plus is level term life insurance with Military Severe Injury Benefit Rider and Military Future Insurability Rider.
-Initial life insurance coverage limited by rank and occupation.
-Level Term V: Coverage is level for the duration of the policy.
-Premiums remain level for the duration of the Initial Benefit Period, then increase annually while benefits remain the same.
+Level Term V: coverage is level for the duration of the policy.
+Premiums remain level for the duration of the Initial Benefit Period, then increase annually.
 Term Policy Form ICC2099555 01-20 (may vary by state); in New York, New York Term Series V: Form NLT99235NY 06-20.
 Military Severe Injury Benefit Rider provides $25,000 to help with the expenses in the event of certain injuries while performing eligible military duties.
 Rider Form LBR67140ST 05-07 (may vary by state).
 Military Severe Injury Benefit Rider not available in New York.
-Military Future Insurability Rider provides an option to increase coverage upon separation from the military.
-Availability of increased life insurance coverage subject to rider terms and conditions and depends on characterization of military separation.
-Increases in coverage require payment of additional premium.
+Military Future Insurability Rider provides an option to obtain additional life insurance coverage upon separation from the military, subject to rider terms and conditions and characterization of military separation.
+New policy's level term period is dependent on the length of base policy's remaining level term period.
 Rider Form LBR97953ST 03-14 and ICC1497953 03-14 (may vary by state); in New York, Form NBR97955NY 04-15.

 Life insurance and annuities provided by USAA Life Insurance Company, San Antonio, TX and in New York by USAA Life Insurance Company of New York, Highland Falls, NY.
+All insurance products are subject to state availability, issue limitations and contractual terms and conditions.
 Each company has sole financial responsibility for its own products.
-Restrictions apply to availability of these products.

 End: Elapsed time 3 minutes 15 seconds [03:15]